kaby76/AntlrVSIX/doc/Import.md

-# Importing ANTLR and Bison grammars
+# Converting Antlr2, Antlr3, and Bison grammars into Antlr4

 Antlrvsix can convert a few grammar types into
 Antlr4 syntax.
+Either the Antlrvsix extension or the Trash command-line tool can be used to convert grammars.

 # Antlr3